 - Transition to turbulence is elusive and difficult to solve.

 - It requires very fine meshes, and additional computational resources as it solves additional transport equations.

 - Transition models are based on correlations to model the mechanism of transition to transition.

 - These correlations are then connected to transport equations.

 - Transition onset can be affected by:

 - Free-stream turbulence intensity.

 - Pressure gradient λ{θ} .

 - Separation.

 - Mach number.

 - Reynolds number.

 - Wall heating.

 - Surface conditions.

-- Correlations contain all physics, no need to model individual effects.
+- The correlations used in transition models contain all the physics, no need to model individual effects.

+- This is a big simplification; therefore, the correlations need to be accurate for good results.

-- Transition models are based on correlations to model the mechanism of transition to turbulence. - Different models will have different correlations. - In the figure, the momentum thickness Reynolds number at start and end of the transition to turbulence for a zero-pressure gradient flat plate is illustrated [1]. - As can be seen, turbulence intensity has a strong effect on triggering the transition to turbulence. - Large turbulence intensity values correlates to smaller momentum thickness Reynolds number (or shorter distances from the leading edge of the flat plate) to onset the transition to turbulence.
+- Transition models are based on correlations to model the mechanism of transition to turbulence. - Different models will have different correlations. - In the figure, the momentum thickness Reynolds number at start and end of the transition to turbulence for a zero-pressure gradient flat plate is illustrated [1]. - As can be seen, turbulence intensity has a strong effect on triggering the transition to turbulence. - Large turbulence intensity values correlates to smaller momentum thickness Reynolds number (or shorter distances from the leading edge of the flat plate) to onset the transition to turbulence. - The correlations shown in the figure, imply that the momentum thickness Reynolds number need to be computed somehow in the CFD simulation.